rkuhn/deltaq-rs/README.md

 The second step yields an internal DSL for creating ΔQ expressions and printing them.
 [DONE]

 The third step provides evaluation of ΔQ expressions as defined in the paper.
-This will later be expanded to include some exponentiation-like operator that simplifies expressing a randomly chosen repetition count for some sub-expression (as frequently occurs in gossip protocols).
+[DONE] This will later be expanded to include some exponentiation-like operator that simplifies expressing a randomly chosen repetition count for some sub-expression (as frequently occurs in gossip protocols).

 The fourth step adds a web UI to expose the internal DSL to no-code users.